Elixirslayer/Suckless/Readme.md

 **Keybinding:**
-You can check out all the keybindings and modify them in Suckless/dwm/config.h Alt key is the "ModKey" by default.
+You can check out all the keybindings and modify them in Suckless/dwm/config.h

+Alt key is the "ModKey" by default.

 Super/Windows key is "Mod4Key"

 Basic keybindings:
 ```
 ModKey + Shift + Return -> Open St (suckless terminal)
 ModKey + num key (1..0) -> Switch to a "tag" or "Desktop" with the corresponding number
+ModKey + Shift + num key (1..0) -> Move window to a "tag" or "Desktop" with the corresponding number
 ModKey + p -> Open dmenu (application launcher)
 ModKey + space -> Switch b/w floating mode/tiled mode
 PrtSc -> Take selection screenshot (Also saves it to ~/Screenshots and copies to xclip)